TahaAslani/two-stage-fine-tuning/README.md

 https://drive.google.com/file/d/1PyTdS9Ev_OhsU2WQSQWRxBw8TV8Z27tB/view?usp=sharing

-#### Optional step
+#### Generating augmented data using ChatGPT (not required if you downloaded the augmented data)
 If you want to generate the augmented data, you can use the following command.
 You need to provide your OpenAI API Key as a text string
 ```
 python gen_aug.py --data-path down_sampled/0.2 --api-key $OPEN_AI_API_KEY
 ```
 Where $OPEN_AI_API_KEY is your OpenAI APKI key for charging.

 Note that generating augmented data will take a long time.
 Moreover, due to the stochastic nature of chatGPT, the generated data will not be the same as the data used in the paper.
 As a consequence, the final results will change slightly.
+Skip this step if you already downloaded the augmented data.

+#### Running the pipeline
 After obtaining the augmented data, run the experiment
 ```
 python two_stage_aug.py --data-path down_sampled/0.2 --output-path results/Two-stage-chatGPT --epoch-stage-1 1 --epoch-stage-2 1